 - CAR T-cell therapy equips a patient's T-cells with the ability to detect and destroy malignant cells by combining the specificity of a monoclonal antibody with the cytotoxic and memory capabilities of endogenous T-cells. - CAR T-cell therapy involves isolating a patient's T-cells and then transfecting them with the CAR gene, expanding the cells, and re-infusing them into the patient. - Tisagenlecleucel (Kymriah) is approved for the treatment of patients up to 25 years of age with B-ALL (refractory or in second or later relapse).
-It is also approved for adult patients with relapsed or refractory (r/r) large B-cell lymphoma after two or more lines of systemic therapy and for adult patients with relapsed or refractory (r/r) follicular lymphoma (FL) after two or more lines of systemic therapy. - Axicabtagene ciloleucel (Yescarta) is approved for the treatment of adults with large B-cell lymphoma (LBCL) who either did not respond to first-line standard chemotherapy or relapsed within 12 months of chemotherapy and adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy. - Brexucabtagene autoleucel (TecartusTM) is approved for the treatment of adults with r/r MCL and adult patients with relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL). - Lisocabtagene maraleucel (Breyanzi') is approved for the treatment of adult patients with relapsed or refractory large B-cell lymphoma after one prior therapy. - Idecabtagene vicleucel (Abecma) is approved for the treatment of adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy.
+It is also approved for adult patients with relapsed or refractory (r/r) large B-cell lymphoma after two or more lines of systemic therapy and for adult patients with relapsed or refractory (r/r) follicular lymphoma (FL) after two or more lines of systemic therapy. - Axicabtagene ciloleucel (Yescarta®) is approved for the treatment of adults with large B-cell lymphoma (LBCL) who either did not respond to first-line standard chemotherapy or relapsed within 12 months of chemotherapy, relapsed or refractory LBCL after two prior lines of therapy, and adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy. - Brexucabtagene autoleucel (Tecartus[TM]) is approved for the treatment of adults with r/r MCL and adult patients with relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL). - Lisocabtagene maraleucel (Breyanzi®) is approved for the treatment of adult patients with relapsed or refractory large B-cell lymphoma after one prior therapy and relapsed or refractory mantle cell lymphoma, follicular lymphoma, or chronic (CLL)/small lymphocytic lymphoma (SLL) after two or more prior lines of therapy. - Idecabtagene vicleucel (Abecma®) is approved for the treatment of adult patients with relapsed or refractory multiple myeloma after two or more prior lines of therapy.

-- Ciltacabtagene autoleucel (CarvyktiTM) is approved for the treatment of adult patients with relapsed or refractory multiple myeloma who have already tried four or more prior lines of therapy - CARs used in four of the approved products and in the most advanced clinical trials are directed against CD19, which is expressed on the surface of the vast majority of B cells, including B-cell malignancies. - In the majority of cases, the time from T-cell harvest to infusion of CAR T-cells is several weeks. - After infusion, CAR T-cells reach peak levels in the majority of patients between 1 and 2 weeks after infusion, though this may vary. - The degree of expansion and persistence of CAR T-cells is one indicator of efficacy. - Clinical trial data have demonstrated high efficacy for r/r B-cell acute lymphoblastic leukemia, and lasting remissions have been reported. - Clinical trial data have demonstrated encouraging results for r/r chronic lymphocytic leukemia and non-Hodgkin lymphoma, with durable remissions reported. - CAR T-cell therapy is associated with serious side effects, including cytokine release syndrome, neurotoxicity, macrophage activation syndrome and B-cell aplasia.
+- Ciltacabtagene autoleucel (Carvykti[TM]) is approved for the treatment of adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy. - CARs used in four of the approved products and in the most advanced clinical trials are directed against CD19, which is expressed on the surface of the vast majority of B cells, including B-cell malignancies. - In the majority of cases, the time from T-cell harvest to infusion of CAR T-cells is a few weeks. - After infusion, CAR T-cells reach peak levels in the majority of patients between 1 and 2 weeks after infusion, though this may vary. - The degree of expansion and persistence of CAR T-cells is one indicator of efficacy. - Clinical trial data have demonstrated high efficacy for r/r B-cell acute lymphoblastic leukemia, and lasting remissions have been reported. - Clinical trial data have demonstrated encouraging results for r/r chronic lymphocytic leukemia and non-Hodgkin lymphoma, with durable remissions reported. - CAR T-cell therapy is associated with serious side effects, including cytokine release syndrome, neurotoxicity, macrophage activation syndrome and B-cell aplasia.
 Patient deaths have been reported.
-Management algorithms have been developed to mitigate these risks. - Additional CAR targets are under investigation for the treatment of other hematologic malignancies, as well as solid tumors. - Ongoing studies of CAR T-cells in hematologic malignancies are exploring new target antigens, streamlining the manufacture process, and long-term efficacy.
+Management algorithms have been developed to mitigate these risks. - Additional CAR targets are under investigation for the treatment of other hematologic malignancies, solid tumors, and nonmalignant diseases. - Ongoing studies of CAR T-cells in hematologic malignancies are exploring new target antigens, streamlining the manufacture process, and long-term efficacy.

-This publication is supported by Allogene Therapeutics, Inc., Autolus Therapeutics, Bristol Myers Squibb, CRISPR Therapeutics, Inc., Kite, a Gilead Company, Janssen Oncology & Legend Biotech, and Novartis Pharmaceuticals Corporation.
+This publication is supported by Bristol Myers Squibb, Johnson & Johnson and Legend Biotech, Kite, a Gilead Company, and Novartis Pharmaceuticals Corp.